 - Use the written word to articulate thoughts and ideas and imagination.

-Famous Verbal/Linguistic Intelligence Person: T.S.
+Verbal/Linguistic Intelligence: T.S.
 Eliot

 T.S.
 Eliot was an enormously talented British poet, playwright, and essayist.
 At the age of 10, Eliot created a magazine called, ‘Fireside.’
+He is considered “one of the twentieth century’s major poets,” and was highly gifted with words.

 Other Verbal/Linguistic Intelligent People